tredfern/tredfern.github.io_old/terminus.md

   - AI that charges the player down
   - Some ability to heal character

-### 2. Expanding the map system <-- I AM HERE -->
+### 2. Foundational Improvements <-- I AM HERE -->
-Expanding the maps slightly
-  - Ladders that go up/down.
-When returning to a previous level the level should look like it did when you left
-  - Introduce skill checks like a computer terminal that opens a door,
-  - Items are added to rooms/corridors that could serve a function for skill checks
+- Multilevel Maps
+- Animation System
+- Better UI/UX building blocks
+- Better entity management
+- Better location management
-  - Description generators for rooms
+- Better information for AI/Map decisions
-  - "Static" rooms that could be used for key plot points
-  - Map zoom out display

-### 3. Improved AI
+### 3. Milestone 3 - Characters and BestiaryoMore Monsters
+Add NPCs
+Improve Character Creation
+New AI functions
   - Patrolling AI that moves from room to room
   - Guard AI that stays in room until the player enters
   - Repair AI that fixes up enemy units that are damaged